 5) Consistently upload interesting and relevant content.
 Engage with the community by uploading content that is valuable and appealing to your community members.
 If you’re running a cosmetics page, write a note about your top 10 facial cosmetics.
 If you’re running a restaurant page, give a special recipe for the holiday coming up.
 Provide your community members with value for being a part of your community.

 With so many brands vying for our attention on Facebook, companies need to be very smart about the way they manage their social presence.
 A deserted or spammy community can really hurt a brand’s reputation whereas a flourishing and live community can really raise a brand’s positive awareness.
-Make sure to always keep up with the latest Facebook features, provide value and keep things on the move if you want to be the latter.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Make sure to always keep up with the latest Facebook features, provide value and keep things on the move if you want to be the latter.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.